bfe-tech-recruitment/Opps-page/_posts/2021-03-10-Information-Security-Lead.md

 ---
-title: "[Role] Global Cyber Security Manager"
+title: "[Role] Information Security Lead"
 smallprint: "Commitment: 3-4 hrs/week"
 summary: "Help a growing global nonprofit adopt the best security practice throughout our tech stack and safeguard our valuable data.
 Sharpen your technical skills while delivering a tangible social impact.
 Work with student and professional developers across the world with a shared passion in social causes." # this will be visible on platforms like LinkedIn when sharing
 categories: [Global, Technology]
 ---

 As a rapidly growing global nonprofit with a large network of entrepreneurs, professionals and students, we are developing and maintaining web services that handle a large influx of confidential data on a day-to-day basis.
-We are looking for a Global Cyber Security Manager to monitor the IT security risk across our tech stack, and design best practices to be enforced on developers and non-tech members in accordance with GDPR and our commitment to our entrepreneurs.
+We are looking for an Information Security Lead to monitor the IT security risk across our tech stack, and design best practices to be enforced on developers and non-tech members in accordance with GDPR and our data protection commitment to our entrepreneurs.

 You may also find out more about Technology at BfE [**here**](https://tech.bridgesforenterprise.com).